This is an Insight article, written by a selected partner as part of GIR's co-published content. Read more on Insight

 General context, key principles and hot topics

 The Hong Kong Securities and Futures Commission (SFC) remains active in pursuing alleged corporate misfeasance among listed companies, as well as members of their current or former senior management.
 It works closely with the Independent Commission Against Corruption (ICAC).
-Following a joint operation with the SFC, in May and July 2019, the ICAC charged a number of former executive directors and managers of Convoy Global Holdings Limited with conspiracy to defraud.
-In June 2019, the SFC and the ICAC mounted another joint operation and searched the offices of two sponsor firms, two listed companies and a financial printing company.
-The ICAC arrested a former joint head of the Initial Public Offering Vetting Team of the Listing Department of the Hong Kong Exchanges and Clearing Limited and two of his associates.
+Following a joint operation with the SFC, the ICAC charged a number of former executive directors and managers of Convoy Global Holdings Limited in May and July 2019 with conspiracy to defraud.
+In June 2019, the SFC and the ICAC mounted another joint operation and this led to the arrest by the ICAC of a former joint head of the Initial Public Offering Vetting Team of the Listing Department of the Hong Kong Exchanges and Clearing Limited and two of his associates.
 In August 2019, the two Commissions signed a memorandum of understanding to formalise and strengthen co-operation in combating financial crime, covering referral of cases, joint investigations and investigative assistance, and exchange of information.
 In the second half of 2019, the SFC banned three individuals from re-entering the industry for life following bribery convictions.

-Another notable feature is the close co-operation between the SFC and the Mainland Chinese regulators, including the China Securities Regulatory Commission (CSRC) and the China Banking Regulatory Commission.
+Similarly, there is close co-operation between the SFC and the Mainland Chinese regulators, including the China Securities Regulatory Commission (CSRC) and the China Banking Regulatory Commission.
 In late 2017, the SFC and the CSRC carried out a joint investigation into an individual (Tang Hanbo) for stock manipulation through the China-Hong Kong Stock Connect programme, leading to administrative penalties imposed by the CSRC and the criminal conviction of Tang in China.

 The law of Hong Kong has followed the common law of England and Wales in ascribing corporate liability for criminality, and has developed two main techniques for attributing to a corporate the acts and states of mind of the individuals it employs: